-We also have received feedback that gathering information about expenses by nature might especially be difficult to implement for group entities from foreign jurisdictions that are not familiar with the nature of expense method, as a presentation of expenses by nature is not allowed under the relevant national accounting framework (e.g. US GAAP).
-Therefore, it might be particularly difficult to adapt accounting systems in foreign jurisdictions that are not familiar with the nature of expense method, as it means to start from scratch.
+Lastly, we have also received feedback that gathering information about expenses by nature might especially be difficult to implement for group entities from foreign jurisdictions that are not familiar with the nature of expense method, as a presentation of expenses by nature is not allowed under the relevant national accounting framework (e.g. US GAAP).
 For instance, following an acquisition of a US subsidiary during the reporting period, the acquirer would need to adapt the accounting systems of the acquiree until the end of the reporting period in order to ensure that the total operating expenses of the acquiree can be included in the group's disclosures of total operating expenses by nature.
 Given the tight reporting schedules, we question whether entities will be able to comply with the requirement to disclose an analysis of their total operating expenses using the nature of expense method.